kanhaiya-gupta/aas-data-modeling/test/README.md

 ## Overview

-This directory contains the comprehensive test suite for the QI Digital Platform.
+This directory contains the comprehensive test suite for the AASX Digital Twin Analytics Framework.
 The tests are organized by type and functionality to ensure proper coverage and maintainability.

 ## Directory Structure